 You can transfer full benefits of No Claim Bonus when you shift your motor insurance policy from one Company to another during renewal The discount rate remains the same.
 The following documents are required to claim the No Claim Bonus discount from your previous motor insurance during a renewal:

-Renewal notice and NCB declaration letter by the Insured
+Renewal notice and NCB declaration letter by the Insured.
+Trasfered copy of the RC

 NCB Reserving letter can be provided only on Sale of vehicle evidenced by transferred RC copy OR Sale Deed and Form 29 & 30.
 The OD section of the policy needs to be transferred to the new owner or cancelled.